Your current location is:{Current column} >>Text

 Ruling Party Proposes "Orderly Resignation"

-On December 8th,What is the scam that takes you to do foreign exchange the leader of South Korea's ruling party, the People Power Party, Han Dong-hoon, along with Prime Minister Han Deok-soo, jointly proposed a political stability plan suggesting President Yoon Suk-yeol step down early.
+On December 8th,Foreign exchange platform with the lowest deposit the leader of South Korea's ruling party, the People Power Party, Han Dong-hoon, along with Prime Minister Han Deok-soo, jointly proposed a political stability plan suggesting President Yoon Suk-yeol step down early.
 The plan proposes that his powers be jointly assumed by the Prime Minister and the ruling party leader to reduce political turmoil.
 In his speech, Han Dong-hoon condemned the emergency martial law event on December 3rd, calling it "unconstitutional," and emphasized that the swift lifting of martial law through "legal means" demonstrated the maturity of South Korea's democratic system.

 Han Dong-hoon stated that the majority of the public believes Yoon Suk-yeol can no longer govern effectively during his remaining term, hence the ruling party will expedite the formulation of a specific resignation plan.
 Before Yoon Suk-yeol steps down, he will no longer be involved in foreign affairs or other national affairs.
 Prime Minister Han Deok-soo emphasized that the government will fully maintain the South Korea-U.S. alliance and South Korea-U.S.-Japan cooperation, while urging bipartisan efforts to pass the budget bill to stabilize livelihoods and the economy.